 The Receiver of Memory.

-Evidently, this a big deal, because the crowd is all "Gasp!"
+Evidently, this a big deal, because the crowd all basically gasps.

 The Chief Elder explains that they tried to pick a new Receiver about ten years ago, but it failed.
 This is clearly an uncomfortable topic for everyone, so she quickly moves on.